KayleeDavisGitHub/KayleeDavisGithub/README.md

 **ABOUT ME**

-- 🌱 I’m currently working on learning ML with Python and lua for World of Warcraft AddOns!
+- 🌱 I’m currently working on learning ML with Python and Lua for World of Warcraft AddOns!
 - 🥅 2023 Goals:
-  - [x] 🤖 Learn Machine Learning/AI Devlopment in Python
+  - [x] 🤖 Learn machine learning/AI development in Python
   - [x] 🧡 Tutor, and do more Data Science for Good.
   - [ ] 📈 Work on my portfolio of projects here on GitHub!
 - ⚡ Fun fact: I love learning foreign languages, я учу русский!